Frequently Asked Questions

 In most cases you will need all of the above to adhere to current legislation and development control plans.

-As the buck stops with you as a home owner, it is up to you to ensure you contact the relevant authorities to ensure that your development meets state legislation and local council development control plans, illegal works can leave you struggling to sell your home without the correct documents supporting the developments on your property.
+As the buck stops with you as a home owner, it is up to you to ensure you contact the relevant authorities to ensure that your development meets state legislation and local council development control plans, illegal works can leave you with an expensive headache.

 Why are some companies walls cheaper than others?